 However, we are now in a movie atmosphere where heroes can't be killed, or even particularly injured, despite going through impossible mayhem like devastating car crashes, being rained on by thousands of rounds of machine gun ammo, being tortured, being hunted by gangsters, corrupt feds and corrupt military officers, being shot and left for dead in the desert, etc., etc., etc.

-And I’ll let you action scribes in on a little secret: it’s damn hard to build up and suspense or even any interest in films in which the leads are pretty much guaranteed to escape all forms of harm.
-There is also the sad problem that all of the characters here are pretty two dimensional.
+And I'll let you action scribes in on a little secret: it's damn hard to build up and suspense or even any interest in films in which the leads are pretty much guaranteed to escape all forms of harm.
+There is also the sad problem that all the characters here are pretty two dimensional.
 They have little quirks, but no real inner depth, no real souls.
 If they are in no real danger or there is no feeling for the characters, well then who really cares?

-Character does not drive story in this world: this is all about story driving the story at at least 120 MPH.
-It’s a good way to wrap the whole vehicle around a tree.
+Character does not drive story in this world: this is all about story driving the story at least 120 MPH.
+It's a good way to wrap the whole vehicle around a tree.

-This sea change into utter fantasy in action films is not 2 Guns‘ fault.
+This sea change into utter fantasy in action films is not 2 Guns' fault.
 It was happening long before 2 Guns was made and will continue long afterwards.
 However, 2 Guns just happened to resurrect this notion in me: it feels like a movie made up by committee, or maybe one of those story-plotting computer programs.
 In fairness, it was apparently based on a graphic novel.
-But that doesn’t mean that it has to feel cartoonish.
+But that doesn't mean that it must feel cartoonish.
 There was not a single thing that felt real, believable or human to me in the entire film.